Campaign for better quality new build

 - raised the profile of homeowners groups such as hornet and residents associations such as those facing redevelopment on the Aylesbury Estate and West Hendon

-To help improve standards, the HomeOwners Alliance wants:
+To help improve new build quality standards, the HomeOwners Alliance wants:

 - A minimum of a 2.5% snagging retention – so that new build homebuyers retain at least 2.5% of the cost of the house, which would only be paid after 6 months (at the end of the defects period).
 This creates a powerful incentive for builders to put problems right, rather than leaving the homeowner in the lurch.
 If things aren’t put right, or if the homeowner wants to sort them out themselves, then their costs should be deducted from the 2.5%.
 Such snagging retentions are common practice with extensions and commercial clients of housebuilders, but are not available to new home buyers.
 Read more about our proposal here.